szaumoor/ZSTweaks/README.md

 This exists because I personally dislike using spells, especially high level spells, which are powerful but unpredictable, so that there is a benefit to using them regardless.
 Therefore, on a successful save, it will cause 3d6 magic damage and cause deafness for 2 rounds.

-**Component 180:** Make Meteor Swarm more likely to do more damage
+**Component 180:** Make Meteor Swarm more likely to do more damage, and bypass magic resistance like Fire Storm

 The problem with Meter Swarm is that the likelihood of doing very low damage is quite high, which is pretty bad for level 9 spell.
-It will instead do it like Fire Storm, causing 2d10 + 1 point/level (i.e  22-40 fire damage per round, instead of 4-40 damage per round).
+To make it worse, it doesn't bypass Magic Resistance either.
+Now it will instead do it like Fire Storm, causing 2d10 + 1 point/level (i.e  22-40 fire damage per round, instead of 4-40 damage per round) and no Magic Resistance will apply.

 **Component 200:** Make Sleep work for level >=5 enemies with a save bonus **(NOT IMPLEMENTED YET)**